linode/docs/docs/platform/longview/pricing/index.md

 1. If you would like to change your current plan, select your preferred plan and click on the **Change Plan** button.
 You will see the page update to denote your current Longview plan.

     {{< note >}}
-When you change your plan, your Linode's data will temporarily be in a transitional state.
+If you change your plan, your Linode's data will temporarily be in a transitional state.
 Any irregularities in your Linode's displayed Longview data will clear up shortly.
     {{</ note >}}